aarpon/hrm_docs/usermanual/step2.rst

 .. note:: When editing a template help links |HelpLink22x22| are displayed at
           key locations to point you to specific articles of the SVI-wiki.

+The following parameters can be edited in a template.

 .. toctree::
    :maxdepth: 3